Northwest Film Center: Management

 In September 2019, Amy Dotson became the director of Portland's Northwest Film Center.
 Dotson would be responsible for the Film Center's overall vision, including strategic development, marketing, and guidance of the curriculum.
 She would also work with the curatorial teams of the Museum, incorporating her vast film and new media knowledge, as well as using her financial, commercial and foreign partnerships to promote the development of the Film Center as a world-class film and digital media production hub.

 Events

 In the past, events at the Northwest Film Center included the Portland International Film Festival, the Northwest Filmmakers' Festival, Reel Music Film Festival, Portland Jewish Film Festival and the Young People's Film Festival.
-None of these events have been held since 2020 (except the Portland International Film Festival, which was virtual in 2021).

 Northwest Filmmakers' Festival

-Past judges of the Northwest Filmmakers' Festival (previously known as the Northwest Film and Video Festival) have included Gus Van Sant, Matt Groening, Todd Haynes, Christine Vachon, Bill Plympton, Dan Ireland, Karen Cooper of Filmforum, B. Ruby Rich, Amy Taubin, J. Hoberman, and John Cooper, Sundance Film Festival and Outfest programmer.
+Past judges of the Northwest Filmmakers' Festival (previously known as the Northwest Film and Video Festival) have included Gus Van Sant, Matt Groening, Todd Haynes, Christine Vachon, Bill Plympton, B. Ruby Rich and Amy Taubin.